pulibrary/ExcelAlmaLookup/README.md

 <a href="https://github.com/pulibrary/ExcelAlmaLookup/releases/latest/download/CatalogLookupInstaller.exe">CatalogLookupInstaller.exe</a>

 Simply run the installer as the user who will be using the plugin (and be sure to quit Excel before doing so).
 After the plugin is installed, a new tab “Library Tools” will appear in the Excel ribbon.
-This tab will contain a button labeled “Look Up in Local Catalog”.
+This tab will contain a button labeled “Look Up in Catalog”.

 <img src='./img/ribbon.jpg'>